-- Indicate the determination by endorsing CMFMS representations or a Record Management System file accordingly; and - Print out a new Decision Outcome report from CMFMS and attach it to the original file; and - Return the original file, to the Police Area/District Commander and the Team Leader, Police Prosecutions Command.
+- indicate the determination by endorsing CMFMS representations and the Record Management System file; and - print out a new Decision Outcome report from CMFMS and attach it to the original file; and - return the original file, to the Police Area/District Commander and the Team Leader, Police Prosecutions Command.

-After making a determination the Commander, Police Prosecutions Command, will advise the Police Area/District Commander of the outcome.
+After making a determination the Commander, Police Prosecutions Command will advise the Police Area/District Commander of the outcome.